Oldest male chimpanzee in U.S. dies at age 63 at California zoo

-“Cobby was part of San Francisco,” Tayna Peterson, CEO of San Francisco Zoological Society said in a statement.
+“Cobby was part of San Francisco,” Tanya Peterson, CEO of San Francisco Zoological Society said in a statement.
 “He is irreplaceable, and our hearts are broken.”

 Zookeepers would miss most “how he expressed his ‘goodnight’ to them with a soft pant-hoot,” the zoo said.